 2.«#» “Consumer-Owned Resource”(XX/XX/XX Version) means a Generating Resource connected to «Customer Name»’s distribution system (regardless of voltage) from which the output is owned by a retail consumer, has a nameplate capability greater than 1.000 megawatt, is operated to serve load, and is not operated occasionally or intermittently as a back-up energy source at times of maintenance or forced outage.
 Consumer-Owned Resource does not include a resource where the owner of the resource is a retail consumer that exists solely for the purpose of selling wholesale power and for which «Customer Name» only provides incidental station service energy for local use at the retail consumer’s generating plant for uses such as lighting, heat and the operation of auxiliary equipment.
 [LF, SL, BL]

+Option 1: Include the following for customers that are not JOEs.

 2.«#» “Contract High Water Mark” or “CHWM”(XX/XX/XX Version) means the amount of Firm Requirements Power (expressed in annual Average Megawatts) that a customer is eligible to access at Tier 1 Rates.
 The amount of Firm Requirements Power a customer purchases at Tier 1 Rates is limited to the lesser of its CHWM or its Net Requirement.
 [LF, SL, BL]

+End Option 2

+Option 2: Include the following for customers that are JOEs.

+2.«#» “Contract High Water Mark” or “CHWM”(XX/XX/XX Version) means the amount of Firm Requirements Power (expressed in annual Average Megawatts) that a customer is eligible to access at Tier 1 Rates.
+The amount of Firm Requirements Power a customer purchases at Tier 1 Rates is limited to the lesser of its CHWM or its Net Requirement.
+Each «Customer Name» Member has its individual CHWM stated in Exhibit B and «Customer Name»’s CHWM is the sum of its Members’ CHWMs.
+[LF]

+End Option 2

 2.«#» “Coulee-Chief Complex”(XX/XX/XX Version) means the two hydroelectric projects located in the middle reach of the Columbia River, consisting of Grand Coulee and Chief Joseph.
 [SL]